Federal Aviation Administration (FAA), DOT.

 The FAA anticipates that this regulation will not result in adverse or negative comments, and, therefore, issues it as a direct final rule.
 Unless a written adverse or negative comment or a written notice of intent to submit an adverse or negative comment is received within the comment period, the regulation will become effective on the date specified above.
 After the close of the comment period, the FAA will publish a document in the Federal Register indicating that no adverse or negative comments were received and confirming the effective date of the rule.
 If the FAA receives, within the comment period, an adverse or negative comment, or written comment notice of intent to submit such a comment, a document withdrawing the direct final rule will be published in the Federal Register, and a notice of proposed rulemaking may be published with a new comment period.

 Although this action is in the form of a direct final rule, and was not preceded by a notice of proposed rulemaking, interested persons are invited to comment on this rule by submitting such written data, views, or arguments as they may desire.
-An electronic copy of this document may be downloaded from http://www.regulations.gov.
+Comments that provide the factual basis supporting the views and suggestions presented are particularly helpful in developing reasoned regulatory decisions on the direct final rule.
+Comments are specifically invited on the overall regulatory, aeronautical, economic, environmental, and energy-related aspects of the direct final rule.
+Commenters wishing the FAA to acknowledge receipt of their comments on this rule must submit with those comments a self-addressed, stamped postcard on which the following statement is made: “Comments to Docket No. FAA-2008-0003, Airspace Docket No. 08-ASW-1.”
+The postcard will be date/time stamped and returned to the commenter.
 Communications should identify both docket numbers and be submitted in triplicate to the address specified under the caption ADDRESSES above or through the Web site.
 All communications received on or before the closing date for comments will be considered, and this rule may be amended or withdrawn in light of the comments received.

-This amendment to Title 14, Code of Federal Regulations (14 CFR) part 71 establishes Class E2 airspace at Lexington, OK providing the airspace required to support the new Copter RNAV (GPS) Runway 17 approach developed for IFR landings at Muldrow Army Heliport, OK.
-No Class E2 airspace exists in the area so new airspace must be developed which will serve IFR operations into Muldrow Army Heliport.
-Controlled airspace extending upward from the surface is required to encompass all SIAP and for the safety of IFR operations at Muldrow Army Heliport, Lexington, OK.
-Designations for class E2 airspace areas extending upward from the surface of the earth are published in the FAA Order 7400.9R, signed August 15, 2007 and effective September 15, 2007, which is incorporated by reference in 14 CFR Part 71.1.
-Class E2 designations listed in this document will be published subsequently in the Order.
+This amendment to Title 14, Code of Federal Regulations (14 CFR) part 71 establishes Class E airspace at Lexington, OK, providing the airspace required to support the new 175° Copter RNAV (GPS) approach developed for IFR landings at Muldrow Army Heliport.
+Controlled airspace extending Start Printed Page 8796upward from the surface is required to encompass all SIAPs and for the safety of IFR operations at Muldrow Army Heliport.
+Designations for Class E airspace areas extending upward from the surface of the earth are published in the FAA Order 7400.9R, signed August 15, 2007 and effective September 15, 2007, which is incorporated by reference in 14 CFR Part 71.1.
+Class E designations listed in this document will be published subsequently in the Order.

 The regulations adopted herein will not have substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among various levels of government.
 Therefore, it is determined that this final rule does not have federalism implication under Executive Order 13132.